wormhole-foundation/wormhole/node/pkg/watchers/evm/test_doc.md

 The generated fixture also checks the expected input distribution so accidental changes do not turn the data set into mostly one failure mode.

+`TestFixtureObservationMatchesReobservation` uses the receipt fixtures to run both paths for the same transaction: the normal observation flow from the fixture log, and the re-observation flow from transaction hash plus receipt.
+The test requires both paths to agree on whether a message is sent; when one is sent, it finds the matching message ID and requires the same `CreateDigest()` hash.